mikehulluk/mreorg/doc/index.rst

 and data analysis; however, with large amounts of data, scripts can quickly become unwiedly. |mreorg| is a library containing functions and tools to manage large numbers of scripts and thier output.
 It was written by Mike Hull as part of his Ph.
-D, to help manage scripts used in building models in computational neuroscience.
+D, in order manage scripts used in building models in computational neuroscience.
 It is designed to be as non-invasive to scripts as possible.
 An  ``import mreorg`` statement is generally all that needs to be added to a script.